 On the other hand, the effect of varied initial carbon and nitrogen source concentration on pH profiles was amazingly strong.
 In all cases the decrease of pH level was generally observed around 24 hour of all runs.
-But at 20 g YE $L^{-1}$ it went down to the value of 4.8 while in the two other runs it remained between 6.4 and 6.7 in the last hour of the process.
+But at $20~{\rm g\,YE\cdot L^{-1}}$ it went down to the value of 4.8 while in the two other runs it remained between 6.4 and 6.7 in the last hour of the process.
 When no glucose was added to the medium, pH level did not decrease around 24 hour of the run and it was the only case out of all runs.
 Next its level was simultaneously increasing up to the pH level above 8.1, which was the highest value out of all experiments made.
-Generally, the level above 8.1, which was the highest value out of all experiments made.
-Generally, the lower initial glucose concentration was, the lower was the level of pH at 96 hour of the process.
+Generally, the lower initial glucose concentration, the lower the level of pH at 96 hour of the process.

 The varied initial glucose concentration had hardly any effect on the redox potential level.
-Its profiles were similar with the characteristic region of negative values around 24 hour of the process, the period of time in which the actinomycete growth was the most intensive.
-The effect of the initial yeast extract concentration was similar with regard to the shape of the curve, but when it was equal to 20 g YE L-1, the negative values of redox potential remained until the end of the process.
-Furthermore, at 1 g YE L-1 no negative values of redox potential were noted.
+Its profiles were similar with the characteristic region of negative values around 24 hour of the process, the period of time in which actinomycete growth was the most intensive.
+The effect of the initial yeast extract concentration was similar with regard to the shape of the curve, but when it was equal to $20 \text{ g YE} \cdot L^{-1}$, the values of redox potential remained negative until the end of the process.
+Furthermore, at $1 \text{ g YE} \cdot L^{-1}$ no negative values of redox potential were noted.
 All in all, the changes of redox potential values clearly reflected the activity of S. rimosus under studied conditions.
 Its lowest negative values showed the moment (at about 24 hour) of the most intensive pseudomycelial growth and oxygen utilisation.
 It was correlated with DO values at this hour.
-In that moment of the experiment the conditions seemed to be tending to the microaerobic ones for the short period of time.
+In that moment of the experiment the conditions seemed to be tending to the microaerobic ones for a short period of time.
 The values of redox potential also showed that the high activity of S. rimosus in the nitrogen-richest medium lasted until the end of experiment (its aforementioned negative values noted until 96 hour).
 It could not be tracked with DO probe due to its biased readouts caused by the intensive pseudomycelial growth.
-Last but not least, the low activity of S. rimosus at nitrogen limiting conditions (1 g YE L-1) was also indicated by the lack of the negative values of redox potential.
+Last but not least, the low activity of S. rimosus at nitrogen limiting conditions (1 g YE·L-1) was also indicated by the lack of the negative values of redox potential.